The 2018 Dodge Grand Caravan may boast a storied nameplate, but this minivan is way behind the times.

 We’re willing to look beyond the initial purchase price, however, which is why we’ve rated this outdated minivan a mere 4.5 out of 10.
 (Read more about how we rate cars.)

 The Grand Caravan has been around in its current iteration since 2008 with only one update since, and it shows.
-Today, it’s available in SE, SE Plus, SXT, and GT trim levels, each of which undercuts most rivals.
+Today, it’s available in SE, SE Plus, and SXT trim levels, each of which undercuts most rivals.
 Then again, that whole “you get what you pay for” phrase comes in handy here since the Grand Caravan has a chintzy interior, a clomping ride, and a subpar safety record.

 Under its short hood sits a 283-horsepower version of the company’s 3.6-liter V-6 gas engine paired to a 6-speed automatic that shuttles power to the front wheels.
 The V-6 is strong, but the Grand Caravan’s weak structure and firm suspension results in a chuck wagon-grade ride quality with rattling interior trim to really set the mood.